zpoint/CPython-Internals/BasicObject/type/type.md

 ![difference_between_class_instance](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/type/difference_between_class_instance.png)

-we can change the behaviour of a class by manually define a **metaclass**
+we can change the behaviour of a class on the fly by manually define a **metaclass**

     class MyMeta(type):